moshfeu/vscode-compare-folders/README.md

 - `ignoreWhiteSpaces` - boolean - ignore white spaces at the beginning and ending of a line (similar to `diff -b`)
 - `ignoreAllWhiteSpaces` - boolean - ignore all white space differences (similar to `diff -w`)
 - `ignoreEmptyLines` - boolean - ignore differences caused by empty lines (similar to `diff -B`)
+- `respectGitIgnore` - boolean - include / exclude files based on .gitignore - this option works together with `includeFilter` and `excludeFilter` options. ⚠️ The extension supports the main basic gitignore rules.
+For instance, it supports negation (`!`), but it doesn't support .gitignore files in subfolders.
+If there is an important use case that is not supported, please open an issue.

 ***Example***
 ```json